tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 ## 1 Editing and Testing JavaScript Code

-In the sidebar, locate the folder `labs/w1 JavaScript Language/01 JavaScript Tools/` and open the file  `basic_math.html` (notice: even if this has the same name as you have been working with earlier, the file itself has been updated - so do NOT copy your previous solutions but figure out new ones!).
+In the sidebar, locate the folder `labs/w1 JavaScript Language/01 JavaScript Tools/` and open the file  `ex1.html` and `ex1.js`.
 You can now make changes to the code.
 To preview the page (and run your program) you need to view it in a new tab in your web browser.
 At the top of the screen you should see a menu item called *Preview*.

 Make sure the html code is open then click *Preview* and choose *Live preview file*